j-towns/scanagram/README.md

 How exactly can we use `as_scan` to automate the implementation of prefill and inference?
 Let's start with the pure inference case, with no prompt/prefill.
 Assume we have a scan-like function `g`, already implemented and in scope.
-Then training, state initialization and generation could look something like this:
+Then the training loss, state initialization and generation could look something like this:
 ```python
 from functools import partial